dzv-github/pytorch_study/CNN(MNIST)/info.md

-use ipynb file if you want to see plt outputs
+use ipynb file if you want to see plt outputs\n
 reference: https://wikidocs.net/63618